jericksen/Capstone/README.md

 **Confusion Matrix**

-I then assessed the confusion matrix to visualize the model's misclassification and overall performance.
+I then assessed the initial model's confusion matrix which highlighted areas if high missclassification.
 The image below depicts a high level of missclassification between classes 7 & 8 which will be the subject of further investigation below:

 <p align="center">
      <img src="images/Final_confusion_matrix.png" width="600" height="500">